 The things that your child eats and drinks will affect the health of their teeth.
 With sugars, starches, and acids, bacteria can thrive and cause tooth damage and decay.
-To help protect your child’s teeth, Dr. Bailey, Dr. Hadley, and Dr. White offer counseling for teeth-friendly diets for children in Heber City, Utah; they will help you know which foods are okay for oral health and which to avoid.
+To help protect your child’s teeth, Dr. White and Dr. Lance offer counseling for teeth-friendly diets for children in Heber City, Utah; they will help you know which foods are okay for oral health and which to avoid.
 Contact Deer Creek Children's Dentistry today at 435-315-3080 to set up your appointment with our pediatric dentists!

 Because everything you eat or drink affects your oral health, our pediatric dentists are happy to provide tips for teeth-friendly diets for children.
 We want to help ensure that your child’s smile stays healthy for life!
 We recommend that you following these tips for your child’s diet: